GhanaNLP/ABENA/README.md

 # Introducing ABENA: BERT Natural Language Processing for Twi
 This repo contains the training scripts for training our ABENA family of models for BERT-type NLP on the Ghanaian language Twi.
 ABENA stands for "A BERT Now in Akan".

+**PLEASE NOTE THAT THIS IS A WORK IN PROGRESS.
+THE DATA HAS A STRONG RELIGIOUS BIAS, EVEN THOUGH THE MODEL IS ALREADY A USEFUL TOOL FOR MANY APPLICATIONS, IT IS CRITICAL TO KEEP THE BIAS IN MIND.
+WE MAKE IT FREELY AVAILABLE IN THE HOPE THAT IT WILL HELP A LOT OF PEOPLE, BUT YOU USE AT YOUR OWN RISK.**

 (link the ABENA pic here)

 Both the Asante and Akuapem dialects are addressed.
 Akuapem is addressed via the [JW300 twi subset](https://www.kaggle.com/azunre/jw300entw) and Twi via the [Asante Twi Bible] (www.bible.org) (get a clean copy of the Bible dataset from the links in [this paper](https://www.aclweb.org/anthology/2020.lrec-1.335.pdf)).